copperwater/xNetHack/doc/xnh-changelog-9.0.md

   variation with randomly generated "spotlights" of lit area.
 - Martial arts users with at least Basic skill (all monks and samurai) no longer take damage or wound their legs when kicking inadvisable things.
+- Lawful minions' weapons can no longer rarely be very highly enchanted; swords they get will be +0 to +3, and maces +3 to +6.
+- Attacking with no weapon is now handled the same as vanilla, meaning multiple attacks will hit with alternating hands, and you will always lead with your dominant hand.
+This mainly has implications for if you are hitting monsters with rings made of materials they hate.
+- Object merging now follows vanilla rules - there are a few cases where objects won't immediately merge such as being blind or hallucinating and not fully knowing one of the objects.
+- The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.
+- Pauper characters get their normal race-based skill caps (but not any actual skill in them, same as everyone else).
+- Monsters break ammo less often - 25% of the time assuming it isn't influenced by beatitude or enchantment.
+- Zapping oneself with a wand of make invisible confers 30+d15 turns of invisibility, down from 50+d50.
+- A vampire reforming from fog cloud form on a wooden door's space will always smash it; on an iron door's space, they will never smash it unless the door was trapped to explode.

 ### Interface changes